Advertisement

 Estate Agent Fee Calculator

 “Hybrid agents”, like Yopa, are online agents that also offer services traditionally only delivered by high street agents.
 This makes their packages more expensive than other online agents.
-Before going with a hybrid agent that offers you a local property expert that do valuations, negotiation and sales progression, you should ask:
+Before going with a hybrid agent that offers you a local property expert that do valuations, offer negotiation and sales progression, you should ask:

 Yopa charges £999 (London price is more).
 The fixed up-front fee service includes: